IRLL/HIPPO_Gym_FrontEnd_React/README.md

 ## Demo Video
 [HIPPO Gym Demo Video](https://youtu.be/KeMzhGU9LWE) (Updated on 2021-04-28)

-In this demo video, we used our demo projectId = demo_1.4.1 and we provided no other parameters in the original query.
-There are three pages before the game page and one page after.
+In this demo video, we provided no other parameters in the original query.
+There are two pages before the game page and two pages after.
 The first page is a consent form that requires the user to agree the agreement before they move to the next step.
 In the second step, there is a qualification test to see if the user meet all the requirements for this project.
-The thrid step is a survey for the user to answer.
-The next is the game page which is also the main page that used to play the game and train the agent.
-After the game ends, there is a "thank you" page to thank the research participants.
+The next page is the game page which is also the main page that used to play the game and train the agent.
+After the game ends, there is a survey page ask about the whole experience of this framework.
+The last page is a "thank you" page to thank the research participants.

 ## API
 ### 1.Get the first pre-game page through ``https://api.irll.net/next/`` GET